King's Day in Rotterdam - Festivals, parties, chillout areas

 Oranjebitter Rotterdam

 Oranjebitter Rotterdam takes the celebration of King's Day to the next level with an electrifying event set to take place at Roel Langerakpark.
-Scheduled for April 27th, the festival offers an immersive experience with three stages delivering a diverse range of electronic music genres.
+The festival offers an immersive experience with three stages delivering a diverse range of electronic music genres.
 Partygoers can expect a sonic journey through euphoric rave, pounding techno, and high-energy hypersonic house sounds, all under the banner “The Future Is Orange”.

-Other King's Day festivals taking place in Rotterdam:
+Other King's Day festivals usually taking place in Rotterdam:

 Kroonjuweel